The Bang Calculus Revisited: Capturing Call-by-Name and Call-by-Value

-\paragraph{{\bf Non-Idempotent Types for Call-by-Name and Call-by-Value}.} For CBN we use the non-idempotent type system defined in~\cite{KesnerV14} for explicit substitutions, that we present in Fig.~\ref{fig:typingSchemesNV} (top), and which is an extension of that in~\cite{Gardner94}.
-For CBV we slightly reformulate the non-idempotent system in~\cite{GuerrieriM18}, as presented in Fig.~\ref{fig:typingSchemesNV} (bottom), in order to recover completeness of the (typed) CBV translation.
+\paragraph{{\bf Non-Idempotent Types for Call-by-Name and Call-by-Value}} For CBN we use the non-idempotent type system defined in~\cite{KesnerV14} for explicit substitutions, that we present in Figure~\ref{fig:typingSchemesNV} (top), and which is an extension of that in~\cite{Gardner94}.
+For CBV, we slightly reformulate the non-idempotent system in~\cite{GuerrieriM18}, tha we present in Figure~\ref{fig:typingSchemesNV} (bottom), in order to recover completeness of the (typed) CBV translation.
+In both cases, the types of our systems are the same as the ones in system $\SysBang$.